90/180-Day Rule of a Schengen Visa

 - With your Schengen visa, you plan to stay in Germany, France, and Italy for 30 days each.
 The permissible travel period is 90 days, and you must leave the Schengen zone.

-- You have a multiple entry visa for Germany, have already been in the Schengen area for 60 days within the current 180-day period, and are planning another trip for 35 days.
-If it still falls within the 180 days, you can only travel to Germany or other Schengen countries for 30 days.
-Subsequently, re-entry is only possible when the 180-day period begins again.
+- You have a multiple entry visa for Germany, have already been in the Schengen area for 60 days within the relevant 180-day look-back window, and are planning another trip for 35 days.
+You can only travel to Germany or other Schengen countries for 30 more days unless older Schengen stays drop out of the rolling 180-day window during your trip.

 Multiple entry visas are a type of C visa to which the 90/180-day rule is applied.
 They are usually issued for 1, 3, or — in exceptional cases — 5 years.
 The requirements include proof of regular private or business travel reasons and a good visa history without violating Schengen visa rules.